-A campus exemplar for our research efforts, our funding exceeds $35 million.
-Our own Hamovitch Center for Science in the Human Services was the first endowed center for interdisciplinary social work research at any university.
-Now a leader in the evidence-based decision-making and practice movement, the center continues to expand with the recruitment of nationally recognized faculty and newly established research cores and institutes in aging, child welfare, homelessness, veterans and military families, and severe mental health.
+A campus exemplar for our research efforts, the school’s funding exceeds $48 million.
+Our Hamovitch Center for Science in the Human Services was the first endowed center for interdisciplinary social work research at any university.
+The center continues to expand with the recruitment of nationally recognized faculty and research communities in aging, behavioral health, child welfare, homelessness, severe mental illness, veterans and military families, and management and policy.
 This makes for an ideal learning environment for PhD candidates.
-Our extraordinarily selective doctoral program enables us to admit only the finest students who receive attentive hands-on mentoring and a substantial financial package of $200,000 over four years, one of the highest in the nation!
+Our extraordinarily selective doctoral program enables us to admit only the finest students who receive hands-on mentoring and a substantial financial package of nearly $250,000 over four years, one of the highest in the nation.

-It's a fascinating time to be a social worker.
-Never have we needed more educated, principled and resourceful leaders who can anticipate emerging issues and lead social work innovation at the local, national and global levels.
+It's a fascinating time for our profession.
+Never have we needed more educated, principled and resourceful leaders who can anticipate emerging issues and lead innovation at the local, national and global levels.
 And never has their educational preparation been so thorough or so crucial.
-We welcome your interest in the USC School of Social Work and invite you to explore our website to learn more about our dynamic community.

 Marilyn Flynn, PhD

 2U Endowed Chair in Educational Innovation and Social Work